Ndebele music

 The traditional music of the Ndebele is characterised mainly by the widespread use of choral song accompanied by leg rattles (amahlwayi), clappers (izikeyi) and clapping of hands.
-Compared with choral song, solo singing and purely instrumental music are of minor importance.
-Like the Shona, the Ndebele also use mouthbows (umqangala) and gourd-bows (icaco), played mostly for self-amusement.
+Compared with choral song, solo singing and purely instrumental music are of minor importance, similar to the Southern Ndebele people sound which is often referred to as Inodo (umvumo wesiNdebele), Like the Shona, The Southern Ndebeles also use mouthbows (umqangala) and gourd-bows (icaco), played mostly for self-amusement.

 Ndebele musicians

 There are many Ndebele songwriters and bands, mainly Zimbabwean artists, who have been heavily influenced by the Ndebele story telling ways.